-Prior to the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1980, PTSD was not recognized, and those who exhibited the symptoms were considered to be having an exaggerated stress reaction.
+Prior to the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1980, PTSD was not recognized, and those who exhibited the symptoms were considered to be having an exaggerated stress reaction (Is PTSD a Mental Illness?
+PTSD in the DSM-5).
 This reaction was attributed to a character flaw or personal weakness.
 We now know that character does not cause PTSD and there are physical, genetic and other causes of PTSD at work.
-(Wondering "Do I Have PTSD?"
-Take our PTSD test.)

 The events most likely to cause post-traumatic stress disorder (PTSD) are:1

 - Combat exposure (PTSD: A Big Problem for Military Soldiers in War Zones)

 - Rape (PTSD In Rape And Abuse Victims)

 - Childhood neglect and physical abuse (PTSD From Domestic Violence, Emotional Abuse, Childhood Abuse)

 - Sexual molestation

 However, any kind of event perceived as traumatic can trigger PTSD (Do I Have PTSD?
 PTSD Test).

 Physical Causes of Post-Traumatic Stress Disorder (PTSD)

 Brain structures and brain chemicals have both been implicated in the causes of PTSD.
 Research shows that exposure to trauma can cause "fear conditioning" of the brain.
 Fear conditioning is where the person learns to predict traumas and the predicted traumas cause parts of the brain to activate.
 With post-traumatic stress disorder, fear conditioning causes the brain to anticipate danger where none exists, causing PTSD symptoms.2